maegul/ResChapter/README.md

 For example ...
 Viewers of your page can use buttons, menus or sliders to explore and delve deeper into your data.
 Exploring on their own, they can understand it the way they need to.
 They can ask their own questions of it, and, if you've allowed them to look at your data in the appropriate way, answer it for themselves.
 They can also animate it and see how it evolves.
 This frees you from the two dimensional constraint of paper \(or screen\) if your data has multiple dimensions or aspects to it.
 With sliders you can move through a three dimensional data set and allow a two dimensional visualisation to animate with the user's positioning.
 Or multiple two dimensional visualisations can be linked together, where the viewer can highlight certain portions of the data and see their representation in the various plots and across various dimensions.
 Or, if you want to, you can go full 3D and make interactive 3D visualisations.

 _In short, with universality and ubiquity, you can tell your story, of your research or otherwise, in a vivid and animated way that invites the viewer to explore your story so that they can understand it for themselves and thereby truly understand and appreciate it._

+## How to use this chapter to get started